Sudan to normalize ties with Israel, says US | DW | 23.10.2020

 The accord between Israel and Sudan follows Trump's provisional agreement this week to take the African nation off the US list of state sponsors of terrorism, on condition that it pays compensation to American victims of terror attacks.

+And the latest thawing of relations is just the beginning, according to the US president.
+"At least five" more Arab nations want closer ties with Israel, Trump told reporters in the White House as he held a three-way telephone conversation with the prime ministers of Israel and Sudan.

 Israeli Prime Minister Benjamin Netanyahu described Friday's development as the start of "a new era" in the region.
-In a statement he thanked President Trump for brokering the deal, while confirming Israeli and Sudanese delegations would meet soon for talks on commercial and agricultural cooperation.
+In a statement he thanked Trump for brokering the deal, while confirming Israeli and Sudanese delegations would soon meet for talks on commercial and agricultural cooperation.

 Netanyahu has made it a priority to improve relations with formerly hostile countries in Africa and the Arab world, particularly in the absence of progress with the Palestinians since he assumed office in 2009.